Clark County Jail Inmate Search

 Call for Clark County Jail Inmate Search also known as Clark County Detention Center Inmate Search in Las Vegas NV.

 Find anybody in the Clark County Jail or request to be on the inmate watch list for notifying you if the person you are looking for is finally in the system.
-You can utilize this search to find current inmates that has completed the booking process.
-The booking process can take up to four hours and the inmate will not show in the search results until this is completed.
-The fastest way to search for any inmate in the Clark County Detention Center is to call us.
+You can utilize this search to find current inmates that have completed the booking process.
+The booking process can take up to four hours and the inmate will not show up in the search results until this is completed.
+The fastest way to search for an inmate in the Clark County Detention Center is to call us.
 Our friendly staff will find the inmate you are looking for and be able to provide you with:

 - Bail information: What it cost to get them out of jail now?

 - Charges: What crime are they accused of?

 - Next court date: When they will see the judge?

 The Clark County Detention Center is the largest jail in the greater Las Vegas area and is located at: